 The corporation must also provide statements that each of its shareholders have reported their incomes in a manner inconsistent with the corporation's intention to file as an S corporation.
 If your corporation meets these requirements, you should write "FILED PURSUANT TO REV. PROC.
 2013-30" at the top of Form 2553.

 Attach a statement indicating that the corporation either had reasonable cause or inadvertently failed to file Form 2553 in a timely manner.
 Explain the circumstances in detail.
-Both Form 2553 and the attached statement must be signed by each shareholder.
+The attached statement must be signed by each shareholder.

 Reasonable cause refers to the specific facts or circumstances that caused the forms to be filed late.
 Be sure to address the following points when you're writing a reasonable cause statement:

 - What happened and when did it happen?

-- What facts and circumstances prevented it during the period of time that the business entity had not yet filed the forms?
+- What facts and circumstances prevented filing during the period of time that the business entity had not yet filed the form?

-- How did these facts and circumstances result in the forms not being filed on time?
+- How did these facts and circumstances result in the form not being filed on time?

 - How did the business entity handle the remainder of its financial and tax affairs during this time?